uperl/Win32-Shortcut-Readlink/README.md

 you have warnings turned off.
 The work around is to make sure that you never pass undef to readlink on Perl 5.14 or earlier.

+Perl 5.8.x is somewhat supported.
+The use of implicit `$_` with readlink in Perl 5.8.x is not supported and will throw an exception.
+It is recommended that you either upgrade to at least Perl 5.10 or pass an explicit argument of readlink when using this module.

 # SEE ALSO

 - [Win32::Shortcut](https://metacpan.org/pod/Win32::Shortcut)